 You may lose focus for just a few seconds, or you may completely drift away in your thoughts for longer periods of time.
-If you catch yourself daydreaming and thinking about something completely irrelevant to what you are actually doing…you’ll want to snap out of it quickly and get back to great form and effort.
+If you catch yourself daydreaming and thinking about something completely irrelevant to what you are actually doing…you’ll want to snap out of it quickly and get back to focusing on the task at hand.

 - If you want to improve your focus and your performance, try pretending that Greg Glassman is meticulously watching your WOD or pretend that CrossFit HQ is video taping your coaching or your class – See if it changes anything that you were doing or improves your attention to little details